USA

 Operating principle

 — Condenser.
-The name of this type is due to the fact that the microphone is actually a capacitor, in which the sensitive membrane (usually made of a metallized polymer) plays the role of one of the plates.
-Due to the vibration of the membrane (under the action of sound vibrations), the distance between the plates changes and, accordingly, the capacitance of the capacitor — these capacitance fluctuations provide an electrical signal.
-Condenser microphones have a uniform sound transmission over the entire frequency range, with a minimum of distortion, due to which this technology has found wide application in professional audio equipment.
-Note that for the operation of such a device, additional power is required — the so-called "phantom" (standard voltage — 48 V).
-However, this cannot be called an unequivocal disadvantage, because. amplifiers, receivers and other high-end appliances are often made with this requirement in mind.
-But of the obvious shortcomings can be called a high price, sensitivity to shock and strict requirements for temperature and humidity; the latter makes condenser microphones less suitable for outdoor use.
+The name of this type is due to the fact that the microphone is actually a capacitor, in which the role of one of the plates is played by a sensitive membrane (usually made of a metallized polymer).
+Due to the vibration of the membrane (under the influence of sound vibrations), the distance between the plates and, accordingly, the capacitance of the capacitor changes - these fluctuations in capacitance provide an electrical signal.
+Condenser microphones have uniform sound transmission over the entire frequency range, with a minimum of distortion, due to which this technology has found wide application in professional audio equipment.
+It is worth considering that for such a device to operate, additional power is required - the so-called. “phantom” (standard voltage - 48 V).
+However, this cannot be called a clear disadvantage, because amplifiers, receivers and other high-end equipment are often made with this requirement in mind.
+But obvious disadvantages include high price, sensitivity to shock and strict requirements for temperature and humidity; the latter makes condenser microphones poorly suited for outdoor use.

 Directional pattern